 See our article What Is A Swarm Trap?
 (How To Get “FREE” Bees) for more information on swarming.

 Absconding is relatively unusual while swarming is something you need to be aware of annually.

-This article details the causes of absconding and steps you can take to prevent it.
+This article details the causes of absconding and the steps you can take to prevent it.

 Honey bees may find a hive undesirable for a variety of reasons.
 Mitigating those issues lowers the chance that your bees will abscond.